veerrajukakarla434/vrk-sql-queries/vrk-sql-queries/src/main/java/com/vrk/sql/queries/sql.adavanced.markdown

 ![Select-Statement-Execution](https://i0.wp.com/www.complexsql.com/wp-content/uploads/2017/02/Select-Statement-Execution.png?w=548&ssl=1 "Select-Statement-Execution")

-**1.The SQL WHERE Clause:**
+**1. The SQL WHERE Clause:**

+* To limit the number of rows use the WHERE clause.
-* The WHERE clause is used to filter records.
+* The WHERE clause filters for rows that meet certain criteria.
+* WHERE is followed by a condition that returns either true or false.

-* The WHERE clause is used to extract only those records that fulfill a specified condition.
+* WHERE is used with SELECT, UPDATE, and DELETE.

 **Syntax :**